WillowChat/Warren/README.md

 * ~~License (chose BSD 2-clause)~~,
  * Consider whether to release,
 * ~~Testing~~,
- * 100% coverage for message serialisation / deserialisation.
+ * 100% coverage for message serialisation / deserialisation,
-* Full session tests (check state of things afterwards are as expected)
+* Full session tests (check state of things afterwards are as expected),
+* Non SSL connections (disabled by default).

 ##Code License
 Copyright © 2015, Sky Welch
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: